You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a popular cholesterol-lowering medication used to treat high cholesterol and cardiovascular disease.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor, also known as atorvastatin, is a prescription medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs called statins, which work by inhibiting the production of cholesterol in the liver.
+By reducing cholesterol levels, Lipitor helps to prevent the buildup of plaque in the arteries, thereby reducing the risk of heart disease and stroke.

 The Grapefruit-Lipitor Connection